AW Rostamani Group: AUTOTRUST

-Brayleys

-AW Rostamani acquired a majority stake in Brayleys, the London and South East England car retailer, for an undisclosed sum in November 2018.
-This is the company's first investment in the UK's motor retail sector.

 AW Rostamani Lifestyle

 AW Rostamani Lifestyle, started in the year 2012.
 AW Rostamani Lifestyle are into fashion, jewelry and homeware sectors regionally, with a portfolio that includes international and regional brands such as Georg Jensen, Graffiti, Vhernier, Angels, Apartment 51 and American Rag.

 AW Rostamani Lifestyle is the Vhernier brand agent in the UAE.
-Established in 1984, Vhernier is an Italian jewellery store.
-It is a high-end Italian brand, renowned for its contemporary and unconventional jewellery.
+Vhernier is an Italian jewellery store.

 Launched in Dubai Mall in 2015, Graffiti is a kid's fashion store.

 Angels is a designer children's-wear chain with 4 stores in Dubai.
 They are a multi-brand kids wear concept specializing in luxury garments and accessories for boys and girls.
-The portfolio consists of brands from French and Italian design houses such as Burberry, Kenzo, Fendi and others.

 Georg Jensen A/S (originally Georg Jensens Sølvsmedie A/S) is a Danish designer company with focus on silverware.
 It was founded by famed silversmith Georg Jensen in 1904.
 Georg Jensen first store in the UAE was opened in April 2016 at City Walk, Dubai.

 American lifestyle multi-brand retail American Rag Cie opened in Dubai Mall in September 2018.
 The brand's Dubai venture is in partnership with AW Rostamani Lifestyle, exclusive licensee for the MENA region.
-The store was established in 1984 in LA Brea, Los Angeles.
-Brands available includes Carven, Stine Goya, Paige, Levi's and Puma for women, and Barena Milano, Editions Mr, Kappa, Needles and BALR for men.

 The Apartment 51 brand is a concept store in Dubai.
-The available 36 brands at Apartment51 online store are mainly European brands such as Baci, Historia and Riviere.

 KAR Freight, Forwarding & Transport

-Formed in 2012, KAR Transport is a land transportation service provider based in Dubai that manages the national and regional supply chain operations for Arabian Automobiles and AW Rostamani Trading.
+KAR Transport is a land transportation service provider based in Dubai that manages the national and regional supply chain operations for Arabian Automobiles and AW Rostamani Trading.
 Operating principally in the UAE and the GCC, KAR Transport maintains a network of international partners across the Middle Eastern countries.
-Currently operate a modern fleet of over one hundred trucks and purpose-built trailers.

 AWR Lumina

 Incorporated in 1999, AWR Lumina is a provider of lighting products in UAE.
 AW Rostamani Lumina delivers lighting products to largescale hospitality, retail and commercial developments with presence in 22 countries across Africa, Middle East, and Asia.
-Brand partners include GE Lighting, Philips, Koledo, Dyna Light, Britop, Tridonic, Floss, Tryka, Leviton, Opple and Eaton Cooper.

 CSR

-AW Rostamani officially launched its corporate social responsibility platform in 2018, Enriching Communities, with the aim to give back.
+AW Rostamani launched its corporate social responsibility platform, Enriching Communities, in 2018.
 Employees have volunteered to a range of causes, including a visit to Dubai Autism Center and collaborating with Zayed University to support students of determination.